 Best beaches in Clare tip: although the Aran Islands are part of County Galway it only takes a quick 15 minute ferry ride from Doolin to transport visitors to this idyllic beach on Inisheer (or Inish Oirr in Irish) – it’s so lovely and easily accessible we just had to include it in our list of best beaches in Clare!

-Inisheer is the smallest of the three Aran islands and is a quick 15-minute boat ride from the seaside village of Doolin.
+Inisheer is the smallest of the three Aran Islands and is a quick 15-minute boat ride from the seaside village of Doolin.
+Visiting the Aran Islands is one of our favorite things to do in Doolin.
 It’s home to an incredible white sand beach known locally as An Trá, which means ‘the beach’ in Gaelic.
 The beach is located just steps from the ferry pier and, on a sunny day, its turquoise waters welcome visitors to the island.

-Inisheer is a popular day trip from Clare and we loved spending a day exploring the island followed by an afternoon relaxing on this beautiful beach.
+There are lots of things to do in Inisheer and is a popular day trip from Clare.
+We loved spending a day exploring the island followed by an afternoon relaxing on this beautiful beach.

 7 | Bishop’s Quarter Beach